-The surgery takes 2-3 hours and involves an overnight stay.
-If you have drains these will be removed the following morning.
-You will need to wear a supportive non-underwired bra for the next 6 weeks to help support the tissue whilst they are healing.
+The surgery takes two to three hours and involves an overnight stay.
+If you have drains, these will be removed the following morning.
+You will need to wear a supportive non-underwired bra for the next six weeks to help support the tissue while it is healing.

-Following an uplift and implant you will need to avoid exercise and heavy lifting for the first 2 weeks, following which you can gradually increase your activity levels.
-By 6 weeks you should be able to resume normal activities but be guided by what your body is telling you – everyone is different!.
+Following an uplift and implant, you will need to avoid exercise and heavy lifting for the first two weeks, following which you can gradually increase your activity levels.
+By six weeks you should be able to resume normal activities but be guided by what your body is telling you – everyone is different.